 - We use Personally Identifiable Information collected when you sign-up for our various email or update services to send you the messages in connection with the Website, bug fixes to CALI Author software, or the availability of new content.
 CALI may also archive this information and/or use it for future communications with you, where we are legally entitled to do so.

-- Monitor lesson usage, to maintain quality, and to ensure proper operation of CALI’s web sites
+- Monitor usage of educational materials, to maintain quality, and to ensure proper operation of CALI’s Website.

-10. CALI Virtual Awards reports student name, school and the course in which the CALI Excellence for the Future Award® was earned.
+- Fourth, CALI Virtual Awards reports student name, school, year and the course in which the CALI Excellence for the Future Award® was earned is publicly available from the Website.
 This information is provided to CALI by students' law schools.
-CALI does not share, rent, sell, or trade this information with any third party, although this information is available to visitors to the CALI web site.
-It is the responsibility of the Registrar at each law school participating in the CALI Excellence for the Future Award program to determine whether their students will also receive CALI Virtual Awards.
+CALI does not share, rent, sell, or trade this information with any third party.
+It is the responsibility of the Registrar at each law school participating in the CALI Excellence for the Future Award program to determine whether their students will also receive CALI Virtual Awards; students can override their school’s decision by emailing webmaster at cali.org and request that their virtual award be posted or removed.
 CALI is not responsible for any loss, damages or injury resulting from a law school or student’s participation in the CALI Excellence for the Future Award or CALI Virtual Awards programs.
 All errors in the CALI Excellence for the Future Award certificates are the sole responsibility of the law school.
 Although CALI, working with law school Registrars, will endeavor to fix errors on certificates.